 #What internet speed do I need for MLB.TV on LG TV?

-#Why does MLB.TV keep buffering on my LG TV?
+#Why does MLB.TV buffer on my LG TV?

-Buffering usually points to a Wi-Fi issue.
+Buffering usually comes from Wi-Fi congestion.
 Switch to a wired Ethernet connection if your LG TV has an Ethernet port.
-If that’s not possible, move your router closer to the TV, close other apps running on the TV, and make sure no one else on your network is running large downloads during the game.
+If wired isn’t an option, move your router closer to the TV, connect to the 5GHz band instead of 2.4GHz, and close other apps running on webOS.
+Running a speed test on your phone while sitting next to the TV confirms whether bandwidth is the bottleneck.

-#Can I watch MLB.TV on multiple devices at the same time?
+#Can I watch MLB.TV on multiple devices at once?

 Yes.
-MLB.TV allows simultaneous streaming on multiple devices.
-You can watch one game on your LG TV through AirPlay while someone else streams a different game on a phone or tablet using the same account.
+MLB.TV allows simultaneous streaming on multiple devices under one account.
+You can watch a game on your LG TV through AirPlay while someone else streams a different game on a phone or tablet.

-#How do I fix AirPlay lag when streaming MLB.TV to LG TV?
+#How do I fix AirPlay dropping during MLB.TV games?